colinmanuel/puppal/readme.md

 A prototype demo is previewable on Heroku at http://protected-savannah-4558.herokuapp.com/dogs.

 ## Goal:
 PupPal is designed to lower the barrier to publication for volunteers.
-Using their smartphones as both navigational
+Using their smartphones as both navigational and organizational instruments.

 ## Features:
 - Find dogs by
 - feature two

 ## Dependencies:
 - Ruby on Rails
 - jQuery Mobile
+- SmugMug (API integration forthcoming)

 ## Caveats:
 - PupPal has only been tested on an iPhone 5
-- Speed and security improvements are still in the future
+- Speed and security improvements are forthcoming
+- Usability testing still needs to be implemented

-## Improvements
+## Pending Improvements
 - Administrative login
 - SmugMug photo and video upload and preview
 - Backbone.js implementation